wp-plugins/gspeech/readme.txt

 For more details, please read the [Documentation](http://2glux.com/projects/gspeech/documentation).

 ### Support:
-Please `use` [GSpeech Forum](http://2glux.com/forum/gspeech/) for your questions and support requests.
+Please `use` [GSpeech Forum](http://2glux.com/forum/gspeech/) for your questions and support requests!

 = Requirements =
-You must have [curl](http://php.net/manual/en/book.curl.php) library enabled on your hosting.
+You must have [curl](http://php.net/manual/en/book.curl.php) library enabled on your hosting!

 == Frequently Asked Questions ==